johnregan3/simple-scripts/readme.txt

 == Frequently Asked Questions ==

-Find more help at the [Simple Custom CSS Wiki](https://github.com/johnregan3/simple-custom-css/wiki "Simple Custom CSS Wiki")
+Find more help at the [Simple Scripts Wiki](https://github.com/johnregan3/simple-scripts/wiki "Simple Scripts Wiki")

 = Will this Plugin work on my WordPress.com website? =